FrancoisSimon/ExTrack-python3/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+# Parallelization

+Multiple CPU Parallelization can be performed in get_2DSPT_params with the argument worker the number of cores used for the job (equal to 1 by default).
+Warning: Do not work on windows.

 # Deploying (developer only)

 # Authors